BharathKumarRavichandran/resticctl/README.md

 live in `~/.config/resticctl`; on Windows they live in `%APPDATA%\resticctl`.

-Edit both files, then initialise the repository:
+Edit both files, then initialize the repository:

 ```sh
 resticctl init <profile>